Summer is live at Interlochen!

 In the Best Chamber Music/Small Ensemble Performance category, Jannina Norpoth (IAC 91-93) received a nomination as a member of the PubliQuartet.
 Adrianne Pope (IAC 07), Andrew Tholl (IAC 97), and Margaret Hasspacher (AS 01-02) also received nominations as members of WildUP.

 Soprano Kira Neary (IAC 15) was nominated as part of her work with The Crossing in the Best Choral Performance category.
 James Bass (IAA 89-91) earned his fourth Grammy nomination in this category for his work with Conspirare.

 Mezzo-soprano Krista River (AS 86, 88) received her first nomination in the Best Opera Recording category for her work on Tobias Picker’s Fantastic Mr. Fox.

 Trumpeter Josh Deutsch (IAC 92-94, 96, 98, IAC St 02-03) received his second Grammy nomination for his work on the Terraza Big Band's debut album, One Day Wonder.
+The band's co-founder and bassist is fellow alum Edward Perez (IAC 91-92, IAA 93-96).
 The album is nominated in the Best Large Jazz Ensemble Album category.

 The 62nd Annual Grammy Awards ceremony will air Jan.
 26, 2020 on CBS.
 Congratulations to all of the nominees!